73 Cows: Reception

+Critical response

 73 Cows received a very positive review from Jason Sondhi of Short of the Week.
 Sondhi called the film "a profile in courage", praising the film as having "everything you ideally want in a short documentary: it has an intriguing top-level premise, it elicits truly emotional and compelling performances from its on-camera subjects, and [it is filled] with beautifully composed and cinematic images".
 The tone and pace of the piece, he said, "contribute to a melancholic sense of spiritual unrest".
 His only criticism was that a few minutes could have been removed from the middle third, cutting out some repetition.
 Meanwhile, Catherine Shoard and Andrew Pulver, writing in The Guardian, called 73 Cows "a lovely little film".

-Awards and nominations
+Accolades

 At the 2018 Ottawa International Vegan Film Festival, 73 Cows was awarded Best Overall Film and Best Lifestyle Film.
 It was also nominated for Best Local Film at the 2018 Birmingham Film Festival.
 It won the BAFTA Award for Best British Short Film at the 72nd British Academy Film Awards in February 2019.